 Domaine Frederic Esmonin:

-A family-owned estate which is based in Gevrey Chambertin.
-Started first to produce estate bottled wines in 1987.
+A family-owned estate based in Gevrey Chambertin started first producing estate bottled wines in 1987.
 Prices are very consumer-friendly here.

 2016 Pernand-Vergelesses Les Boutieres – fruity and aromatic, fine structure and nice finish.
 Very good quality for the money.
 89p.